The Growing Place

 Foliage is very ornamental and widely used in fresh or dried floral arrangements; a beautiful landscape specimen, alone or in groups; can be pruned back to the ground like a perennial shrub in cooler climates

-Silver Dollar Gum is an evergreen tree with an upright spreading habit of growth.
-It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.
+Silver Dollar Gum is an evergreen perennial with an upright spreading habit of growth.
+It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

-This tree will require occasional maintenance and upkeep, and can be pruned at anytime.
+This plant will require occasional maintenance and upkeep, and can be pruned at anytime.
 It has no significant negative characteristics.

 Silver Dollar Gum is recommended for the following landscape applications;